jdelamer/CSCI-531/lectures/mdp/dynamic-programming/dynamic-programming.md

 ```
 ````

-This algorithm converge faster than policy iterations.
+This algorithm converges faster than policy iterations.